The Wizard of Oz

 Review

 Somebody will likely one day remake THE WIZARD OF OZ with CGI and motion capture.
 I can't say that THE WIZARD OF OZ is a bad musical fantasy.
-The film may have ups and let-downs, but it's at least refreshing to re-experience the Yellow Brick Road.
+The film may have its ups and downs, but it's at least refreshing to re-experience the Yellow Brick Road.

 I agree, The Wizard of Oz is a good movie, but not a great movie.
 For its time, it looked great, but the movie does not hold up as well as a lot of people would like to think.